Riau Malays: Etymology

-Malay (末羅瑜國 (Mòluóyú Guó)), derived from the word Malaya dvipa from the Hindu scripture Purana which means land surrounded by water which refers to a Old Malay Kingdom in Jambi in the 7th century.
+Malay (末羅瑜國 (Mòluóyú Guó)), derived from the word Malaya dvipa from the Hindu scripture Purana which means land surrounded by water which refers to an Old Malay Kingdom in Jambi in the 7th century.

 The name riau itself has three opinions.
 First, from Portuguese word, rio means river.
-In 1514, there was a Portuguese military expedition exploring the Siak River, with the aim of finding the location of a kingdom that they believe exists in the area, at the same time pursuing the followers of Sultan Mahmud Syah who withdrew to Kampar after the fall of the Sultanate of Malacca.
+In 1514, there was a Portuguese military expedition exploring the Siak River, with the aim of finding the location of a kingdom that they believe exists in the area, at the same time pursuing the followers of Sultan Mahmud Shah who withdrew to Kampar after the fall of the Malacca Sultanate.
 The second opinion "riau" comes from the word "riahi" which means sea water, which is thought to have come from the book One Thousand and One Nights.

 The third opinion is taken from the word rioh or noisy which comes from the naming of the local people which means crowded, the hustle and bustle of working peoples, which became known since Raja Kecik moved the center of the Malay kingdom from Johor to Riau ulu in 1719.
 This name was used as one of the four main countries that formed the kingdoms of Riau, Lingga, Johor, and Pahang.
-However, the result of the London Treaty of 1824 between Dutch and England resulted in the splitting of this kingdom into two.
+However, the result of the Anglo-Dutch Treaty of 1824 between Netherlands and United Kingdom resulted in the splitting of this kingdom into two.
 The Johor-Pahang hemisphere is under British influence, Meanwhile, the Riau-Lingga hemisphere was under the influence of the Dutch.

 Origin

-Riau is thought to have been inhabited since 10,000,000-14,000,000 BC.
-This conclusion was drawn after the discovery of tools from the Pleistocene era in the Sengingi River watershed in Kuantan Singingi Regency in August 2009.
+Riau is thought to have been inhabited since 10,000–14,000 BCE.
+This conclusion was drawn after the discovery of tools from the Pleistocene era in the Singingi River watershed in Kuantan Singingi Regency in August 2009.
 The stone tools found included a penetak ax, perimbas, shaver, flakes, and core stones which are the basic ingredients for making shaver, and flakes.
 The research team also found some wood fossils that are thought to be older than the stone tools.
 It is suspected that the human user of the tools found in Riau is Pithecanthropus erectus, as has been found in Central Java.